Zuberi Williams: Early life and education

 Zuberi Bakari Williams was born at Howard University Hospital, Washington, DC.
 Williams's father was raised in inner city Chicago, Illinois, and his mother immigrated to the United States from Guyana.
-His parents settled in Southern Maryland, where they lived for 38 years.
+His parents, both public school teachers, settled in Southern Maryland, where they lived for 38 years.
 He has two sisters.

-Both Williams' parents were public school teachers.
-His mother was a foreign language teacher who taught Spanish, French, and German at Matthew Henson Middle School.
-His father, Richard Williams, taught computer science and mathematics at La Plata High School.
-His father also coached track, cross country, and women's basketball, He has the distinction of being one of the most successful coaches in Maryland history, earning 17 cross country coach of the year awards; winning 13 conference, 22 regional, and one state track championships; and amassed a 44-game winning streak (2.5 years) with the women's basketball team.
-His father also coached the school's Computer Bowl team who won the University of Maryland's state competition 5 times.
-Judge Williams was coached by his father in cross-country, track and field, and Computer Bowl.

 Williams attended La Plata High School in La Plata, Maryland.
 There, he lettered in four sports: Cross-Country, Track and Field (indoor and outdoor), and wrestling.
 He also was elected class president.
 Williams was selected by the Charles County Board of Education to page at the Maryland General Assembly.
 He served as a page for State Senator Thomas Mike Miller.
 During his junior year, Williams' essay won the McDonald's Black History Makers of Tomorrow contest for the Washington metropolitan area.
 His piece on his desire to practice civil rights law earned him college scholarship money and stock in both McDonald's and Coca-Cola.